 b.
 Agreement Formalities.
-Unfortunately, the legislature has given us yet another statute setting forth the requirements for creating a survivorship right with more and different requirements.
-Fortunately, Section 452 - which sets forth the requirements for spousal agreements to create rights of survivorship in community property (and not just in accounts at financial institutions) - gives Texans more magic words that supposedly assure creation of the right of survivorship, even if the magic words are not the same as the magic words in Sections 439 and 439A.
-Section 452 reads:
+Unfortunately, the legislature gave us yet another statute setting forth the requirements for creating a survivorship right with more and different requirements.
+The requirements for spousal agreements to create rights of survivorship in community property (and not just in accounts at financial institutions) in Section 112.052 - gave Texans more magic words that supposedly assure creation of the right of survivorship.
+However, the magic words were not the same as the magic words in Sections 113.151.
+Also, Section 112.052 did not contain the sentence found in Section 113.151 that a survivorship agreement would not be inferred from the mere fact that an account is a joint account.
+This confusion contributed to the decision in Holmes v.
+Beatty, 290 S. W. 3d 852 (Tex.
+2009), discussed below, which necessitated an amendment to Section 452 (now Section 112.052 of the Estates Code) in 2011.
+Prior to September 1, 2011, Section 452 read: